 In 2007 it was time to rise the curtain for the first Jamel rockt den Förster-Festival at the Forsthof in Jamel.
 What began in 2004 as a small fine summer party for friends, relatives and colleagues developed – almost inevitably – into an ambitious cultural-political project.

 Horst and Birgit Lohmeyer – he’s a musician, she’s a writer – bought the idyllic Forsthof on the edge of the forest in 2004.
-Until then, the village of Jamel only had negative headlines in the press.
+A short time later, several families of the right-wing extremist scene settle the village.
+Since this time the village of Jamel only had negative headlines in the press.
 The predominantly right-wing extremist village population had helped Jamel to become sadly famous – or rather infamous – in the past.

 The Lohmeyers decided the situation couldn’t stay like this, and in 2007 they opened the gates of their Forsthof for the first time for music-enthusiasts.
 The Open Air Festival under the motto “Rock Music for Democracy and Tolerance” brought together bands from the regional and supra-regional music scene on the big forest stage in front of an audience from all over the country.